 Sta ndard Prints one image on the paper.
-Print Type • Index Multiple, thumbnail images are printed on the paper.
-Botl th Prints both the standard and index prints.
-Date Or Of [On] imprints the recorded date on the print.
-File No. Or Of [On] imprints the file No. on the print.
+Print Type pe Index ex Multiple, thumbnail images are printed on the paper.
+Botl า Prints both the standard and index prints.
+Date Oi ì [On] im prints the recorded date on the print.
+Duic Of f File No. Oi ı [ On ] imprints the file No. on the print.
+The NO. Of f